ptpro3/jekyll-now/_posts/2017-1-23-Project-Benson.md

 ---
 layout: post
-title: Metis Project 1
+title: Analyzing New York MTA subway data
 ---
-## Analyzing New York MTA subway turnstile data
-The fictional group, WomenTechWomenYes (WTWY), wants to leverage data to optimize recruitment efforts at subway stations for an upcoming event.
-In this project my team used publicly available MTA turnstile data, as well as city demographic data, to recommend the best way to deploy recruitment / promotion teams.
+This was my first project as part of the Metis Data Science Bootcamp.
+The scenario provided was as follows: The fictional group, WomenTechWomenYes (WTWY), wants to leverage data to optimize recruitment efforts at subway stations for an upcoming event.
+In this project my team used publicly available MTA subway turnstile data, as well as city demographic data, to recommend the best way to deploy recruitment / promotion teams.

 ### Initial Assumptions
 - For total turnstile traffic, we considered a sum of entries and exits.